mattcaron/misc_notes/stairs.md

           sudo service ssh restart

-1. Install and config basic things
+1. Install and config basic things, generally all related to GPIO support.
+   `wiringpi` gives one the command line `gpio` utility, which is very useful.
+   `python3-rpi-lgpio` adds a supporting shim so `node-red-node-pi-gpio` works.

     1. Deps

-           sudo apt install wiringpi rpi.gpio-common
+           sudo apt install wiringpi python3-rpi-lgpio

     1. Config

         1. Create `/etc/udev/rules.d/99-gpiomem.rules` as follows, to set the permissions properly.
-Note that this follows the Ubuntu standard of using the `dialout` group rather than the RPi OS standard `gpio` group.
+This is a mix of setting `/dev/gpiomem` and other ways of accessing the GPIOs.

-               KERNEL=="gpiomem", GROUP="dialout", MODE="0660"
+               KERNEL=="gpiomem", GROUP="gpio", MODE="0660"

     1. Reboot so the udev rule takes effect.